prathushan/WP-Site-Inspector-Agent/README.md

 ## 🔐 BYOK (Bring Your Own Key) Support

-WP Site Inspector gives you full control over AI usage.
+WP Site Inspector Agent gives you full control over AI usage.
 In the plugin settings, you can add your own API key and choose from supported providers and models.

 **Supported Providers & Models:**